solliancenet/microsoft-mysql-developer-guide/09_Troubleshooting/09_00_Troubleshooting.md

 - [Azure App Service on Linux FAQ](https://docs.microsoft.com/azure/app-service/faq-app-service-linux)

+## App debugging

+Following software development best practices makes your code simpler to develop, test, debug, and deploy.
+Here are some strategies to resolve application issues.

+- Use logging utilities wisely to help troubleshoot failures without impairing app performance.
+Structured logging utilities, like PHP's native logging functions or third-party tools, such as [KLogger](https://github.com/katzgrau/KLogger), can write logs to the console, to files, or to central repositories.
+Monitoring tools can parse these logs and alert anomalies.

+- In development environments, remote debugging tools like [XDebug](https://xdebug.org/docs/) may be useful.
+You can set breakpoints and step through code execution.
+[Apps running on Azure App Service PHP and Container instances can take advantage of XDebug.](https://azureossd.github.io/2020/05/05/debugging-php-application-on-azure-app-service-linux/)
+  - Users of Visual Studio Code can install XDebug's [PHP Debug extension](https://marketplace.visualstudio.com/items?itemName=xdebug.php-debug).

+- To debug slow PHP applications, consider using Application Performance Monitoring solutions like [Azure Application Insights](https://docs.microsoft.com/azure/azure-monitor/app/app-insights-overview), which integrates with Azure Monitor.
+Here are a few common culprits for low-performing PHP apps.
+  - Executing database queries against tables that are indexed inefficiently
+  - Configuring web servers poorly, such as by choosing a suboptimal number of worker processes to serve user requests
+  - Disabling [opcode caching](https://www.php.net/manual/en/intro.opcache.php), requiring PHP to compile code files to opcodes every request

+- Write tests to ensure that applications function as intended when code is modified.
+Review the [07 / Testing] document for more information about different testing strategies.
+Tests should be included in automated release processes.

 ## General issue mitigation

 Generally, all cloud applications should include connection [retry logic](https://docs.microsoft.com/azure/architecture/patterns/retry), which typically responds to transient issues by initiating subsequent connections after a delay.